jsthomas/tidy_email/README.md

 This section contains tips for configuring your mail plan.

 Mailgun is the only service I've encountered that provides a "sandbox domain".
+A sandbox domain allows you to send email to a limited number of configured email addresses, without having to register a domain.

 If you don't plan to use a sandbox domain, you will first need to register a domain (Route53 is a reasonable choice, most domains cost ~12 USD per year).

-If you don't have a "sandbox domain", most email providers will need you to create some combination of DNS records (typically TXT, CNAME, and MX) in order for email to work.
+In this case, most email providers will need you to create some combination of DNS records (typically TXT, CNAME, and MX) in order for email to work.
 Both Sendgrid and Mailgun provide straightforward instructions about which records to create.

 If you're planning on sending marketing email or other automated